YueyueZhu/HGM/README.md

     Note that HGM is only tested on Ubuntu OS with the following environments.
     It may work on other operating systems as well but we do not guarantee that it will.

-    + Creating a virtual environment in terminal: `conda create -n BiMamTrans python=3.10`.
+    + Creating a virtual environment in terminal: `conda create -n HGM python=3.10`.

     + Installing necessary packages: `pip install -r requirements.txt `.